Minnesota Running at Large Statute Defined

 Plaintiff Rhea was injured by defendant’s horses while on defendant’s property.
 He sued on the grounds that the horses were permitted by defendant to run at large in violation of a statute.
 The trial court held the statute did not apply in this situation and the Court of Appeals agreed.
 It held that the running at large statute does not apply to horses running on their owner’s own property.
 Rhea v.
 Lashua WL 31173, 1999

-If you have any questions about the running at large statute, contact our Minnesota Animal Attack Lawyers.
+If you have any questions about the running at large statute, contact our Minneapolis personal injury lawyers today.
 Our attorneys have years of experience in Minnesota Personal Injury Law and a reputation for aggressive, persuasive representation.
-Call 612-TSR-TIME.
+Call (612) TSR-TIME.